Alan’s related experiences:

 -Make dinner sacred.
 No screens.
 Encourage family conversation.

--Provide choices so children feel they are participating in decisions.
+-Provide screen-time choices so children feel they are participating in decisions.
 Whether its 30 minutes or two hours a day, work with children to make good choices.

 -Set up special events at home like “game night”(with board games), “writing night”, “dancing parties”, etc. (power outage fun!)